-General technological advancements dramatically changed the living conditions of Cuyahoga Valley residents in the 20th century.
+General technological advancements dramatically changed the living conditions of Cuyahoga Valley residents in the 1900s.
 When electricity and running water came to the valley, families could buy new household appliances and easily refrigerate food.

 New pavement on valley roads meant easier and faster transportation of both people and goods.
 Road construction also served as a secondary job for many farmers who needed additional income to survive the Great Depression.